-The Code of Audit Practice ("the Code") was published in May 2016 and is applicable to all audits from financial year 2016-17.
+The Code was published in May 2016 and is applicable to all audits from financial year 2016-17 onwards.
 This requires us to consider four key areas, known as wider dimensions:

 - financial sustainability;

 - financial management;

 - governance and transparency; and

 - value for money.